abhinav2712/spend-mon/README.md

 The session **list** needed no new table: the SDK's own `agent_sessions` table already tracks ids and timestamps, and a title is just the first user message, extracted with `json_extract` (`spendlite_api/sessions.py`).
 Fewer tables, no write path to keep in sync, and it worked retroactively on sessions created before the web UI existed.

+#### Why sessions must move to Postgres in production

+This project has two SQLite databases, and only one of them is a problem at scale.
+Separating them matters.

+`expenses.db` is **read-only and baked into the image** at build time.
+Many readers, no writers, no volume, no coordination.
+SQLite is simply the right answer there, and would remain right at far larger sizes — it is the most widely deployed database in the world precisely for this shape of workload.

+`sessions.db` is **written on every turn**, and that changes everything:

+- **One instance, permanently.** SQLite has a single-writer model.
+Two API replicas pointed at the same file will corrupt it — so horizontal scaling is off the table, and so are rolling deploys, where the old and new containers briefly overlap.
+- **The disk has to survive.** History lives on a mounted volume.
+Any platform with an ephemeral filesystem — most serverless products and most free tiers — silently loses every conversation on restart.
+- **Writes serialize.** Concurrent users queue behind one another's turns.
+Invisible at demo scale; a real ceiling past a handful of people.
+- **No point-in-time recovery.** Backup means copying a file while nothing is writing to it.

+None of this matters for a laptop demo, which is what this is.
+All of it matters the moment there is more than one user or more than one instance — and it is the reason the deployment guidance says *exactly one replica, on a persistent volume*.

+The migration is smaller than it looks.
+The Agents SDK defines a `Session` protocol (`agents.memory.SessionABC`) with exactly four methods — `get_items`, `add_items`, `pop_item`, `clear_session` — so a Postgres-backed session is one class implementing those four, swapped in behind `open_session()` in `spendlite_api/sessions.py`.
+The SDK's other built-in, `OpenAIConversationsSession`, stores history on OpenAI's servers and is not an option here, since this project runs on Gemini.

+Two things travel with that change: the session-list query uses SQLite's `json_extract`, which becomes `->>` on Postgres, and the `SPENDLITE_SESSIONS_DB` file path becomes a connection URL.
+In exchange, the single-instance constraint disappears entirely.

 ### 5. SSE over WebSockets, and POST over `EventSource`

 The stream is one-directional, so SSE is sufficient and — unlike a WebSocket frame — inspectable with `curl`.
 The browser's native `EventSource` API only issues GET requests, which would force the user's message into a query string, so the frontend POSTs and parses the SSE frames by hand from a `ReadableStream` (`spendlite_web/src/lib/stream.ts`).